-Keira Knightley’s career has seen her frequently dye her hair for many different roles — but eventually these took a toll.
-Her hair began to fall out following years of overstyling.
+Keira Knightley’s career has seen her frequently dye her hair for many different roles.
+Eventually, the hair dyes took a toll and Knightley’s hair began to fall out following years of over-styling.

 World-famous supermodel Naomi Campbell has long been known for her trademark waist-length hair.
-But it seems that years of wearing tight extensions has taken its toll on her hair.
+But it seems that years of wearing tight extensions have taken its toll on her hair.

 Wearing overly tight styles for prolonged periods can cause traction alopecia.
-This usually causes hair loss around the hairline, where the hair has been pulled tightly away from the follicle.
+This usually causes hair loss around the hairline, where the hair has been pulled tightly away from the hair follicles.

 Everyone knows Ariana Grande’s signature hairstyle is a high ponytail.
 But after the 2002 Grammys she revealed that she wears her hair in this style to hide extensions she wears to cover up her hair loss.

-While Ariana’s styling practices may disguise her hair loss, they won’t help regrowth.
+While Ariana’s styling practices may disguise her hair loss, they won’t help hair growth.
 Extensions and tight hairstyles can make hair loss worse, so hopefully Ariana is giving her tresses some downtime too.

-Khloe Kardashian revealed clumps of her hair started falling out shortly after she caught Covid-19 early in the pandemic.
-In an interview with Refinery29, she said, “When I got Covid, I actually lost a great deal of my hair. […] A couple months after, my doctor, who is a great friend of mine, was like, ‘You know what, I’ve seen so many women, specifically, who have lost a lot of hair and they think it’s because of Covid.”
+“When I got Covid, I actually lost a great deal of my hair. […] A couple of months after, my doctor, who is a great friend of mine, was like, ‘You know what, I’ve seen so many women, specifically, who have lost a lot of hair and they think it’s because of Covid.”

 A couple of years down the line, we know a lot more about the symptoms of Covid-19 — and hair loss has now officially been recognised as a symptom .
 Learn more about Covid and hair loss.